 You can use invoice financing to get money from outstanding invoices ahead of time.
 The fees associated with this vary between lenders, so be sure to read through the fine print before agreeing to a factoring option.
 Some companies are more flexible, letting you choose which invoices to factor.

 - Online Business Loans

 Many lenders offer business loans based on how a business is currently performing rather than credit history.
 Interest rates on these loans may be slightly higher than standard loans, but you can qualify with a lower credit rating.
 Online lenders could be an excellent alternative to borrowing from a bank when businesses need money in a hurry.
 Another positive is that the requests tend to process faster, with money in your account within a few days.
-You may have the option of taking out an installment loan or opening up a credit line you can draw from as needed, depending on the lender.
+You may have the option of taking out an instalment loan or opening up a credit line you can draw from as needed, depending on the lender.

 Business owners should look into microloans when they need working capital.
 Community Development Financial Institution Funds are another excellent option for microloans.
 These loans are based on experience and performance rather than history.